Techshailesh/AWS-AI-prep/README.md

 AI vs Gen AI

-Fine tuning model: Its like giving guidelines/on-job training to someone like experinced DBA to work in your company  working pattern/ process and whatever is required to work in specific project .
+Fine tuning model: Its like giving guidelines/on-job training to someone like experinced DBA to work in your company .
+Working pattern/ process and whatever is required to work in specific project.